Because standards are assumed, not defined.

 They’re guessing.

-• Giving feedback after the fact doesn’t fix it.
+• Giving feedback after the fact doesn’t fix the real problem.

-If expectations aren’t clear before the work starts, rework is guaranteed.
+If expectations aren’t clear before the work starts, rework is predictable.

 Rework drops when: